 The answer is – you guessed it – a hike!

 Hiking preserves both our health and natural environment.
-With all of its national and state parks, woodsy trails and swampy lands, the Northeast region gifts its residents with plenty of opportunities for hikes in the area.
+With all of its national and state parks, woodsy trails and swampy lands, locals are gifted with plenty of opportunities for hikes in the Northeast.

-The following list includes hiking trails across the region that range from easy, moderate to challenging levels of difficulty.
+The following list includes hikes in the area that range from easy, moderate to challenging levels of difficulty.

 Alley Pond Park